Security

 For automated scanners and security researchers, machine-readable contact information conforming to RFC 9116 is published at /.well-known/security.txt.

-The controls described above are deployed and continuously verified.
-We document them not to display the work but to let anyone evaluating Auraflow make an informed decision about whether our stewardship of their data meets their standards.
+We document our controls so that anyone evaluating Auraflow can make an informed decision about whether our stewardship of their data meets their standards.